How To Remember Dreams

-The way our brain works while we are dreaming is significantly different from the way it works while we are awake.
+The way our brains work while we are dreaming is significantly different from the way they work while we are awake.
 After waking there is a period we’re going from one state to the other.
-Trick is to stay in that gray zone as long as needed so we can still access the dream but also write it down.
+Trick is to stay in that in-between zone as long as needed so we can still access the dream but also write it down.

 a dream – Obviously, you need something to remember.
 If you sleep you have dreams.
-Good healthy sleep is easier to deal with.
+Maybe you think you don’t dream at all but they are there, it’s just you are not remembering them.
+With a bit of work, that can be changed.
+Have in mind that a good, healthy sleep is easier to work with.

 a pencil – Something that writes easily, doesn’t spill ink around and write in different positions.
-Not all pencils are suitable for writing in bed.
-Keep both notebook and pencil close to bed, so you can get them “with half of your brain” and with your eyes still closed, right after waking up.
+Not all pens are suitable for writing in bed.
+Keep both the notebook and pen close to bed, so you can get them “with half of your brain” and with your eyes still closed, right after waking up.

-time after waking – Dreams are written down first thing after waking, while you’re not fully awake.
+time after waking – Dreams are written first thing after waking, while you’re not fully awake.
 No going to toilet, no even getting up.
 Not a single thought that is not connected to dream that is still floating around!
-Just get the pencil and start writing.
+(This sounds tough, but it really isn’t once you get some practice.)
+Just get the pen and start writing.
 Don’t worry, this is much easier then it sounds.

 Maybe you think you would share anything and everything with somebody, but maybe your unconsciousness doesn’t agree on that.
 In that case, unconsciousness will just stop cooperating.

-patience – As any other skill, this one takes a bit of time to develop.
+patience – As any other skill, remembering dreams takes a bit of time to develop.
 Just be persistent and patient.
 If you remember just an instant of the dream, write it down.
 If you don’t remember anything, take your time and let your mind roam freely in the state of half awakeness.
 Don’t force yourself, just be there.
-Show that you are there for your dreams and they will start coming.
+Be there for your dreams and they will start coming.
 Soon enough, you’ll have trouble how to write it all down.
 Even the hard-core “non-dreamers” take less than two weeks to start remembering.

 Write as the dream unwinds in your memory.
 Don’t think about handwriting or how the page looks.
 This is not a place to be tidy and well organized.
-If you feel like having it all pretty, take some time during the day to put the edited stuff in the other (I'll repeat: other!) notebook or to type it in the computer file.
+If you really want to have it all pretty, take some time during the day to put the edited stuff in the other (I repeat: other!) notebook or to type it in the computer file.
 Right now you’re taking notes.
 It doesn’t need to be understandable or readable for anybody except you.
 If you can decypher what’s written, then it’s good.
 Don’t waste your time and relaxed concentration trying to explain too much or to be formal.
 You are writing for yourself.

 Chances are that, with a bit of practice, you’ll have hard time to write as fast as the dream comes back to you.
 Use abbreviations.